-2.4.4 Commercial Loans
+2.4.5 Commercial loans

-A loan made on commercial terms is excluded from the application of Div 7A.
-The minimum loan requirements are contained in s109N of ITAA 1936, including:
+A loan made on commercial terms is excluded from the application of Division 7A.
+The minimum loan requirements are contained in s109N of ITAA 1936, which currently include:

 - Loan must be made under a written agreement; - Maximum term of 25 years for secured loans and 7 years for unsecured; - Security must be real property; - Market value of security must be a least 110% of the loan advanced; - Interest must be charged at the minimum benchmark rate; and - Minimum loan repayments must be made annually.